euyogi/Notebook-CompetitiveProgramming/README.md

 /**
  *  @param  g  Tree.
  *
- *  Populates st and et, vectors that represents intervals of
+ *  Populates st and et, vectors that represents intervals of each subtree,
- *  each subtree, with those we can use stuff like segtrees on
+ *  with those we can use stuff like segtrees on the subtrees.
- *  subtrees.
  *
  *  Time complexity: O(N)
 */